Heidi Thorne is a self-publishing advocate and author of nonfiction books, eBooks, and audiobooks. She is a former trade

 What Is a Writing Coach?

 A writing coach will assist you in the actual writing of your book.
-These folks may have you write a certain number of words, chapters, etc. and then will review what you’ve written.
+These folks may have you write a certain number of words, chapters, etc., and then they will review what you’ve written.
 Depending on what you’ve accomplished, they may tell you to move on or do a rewrite to make it right.

 Writing coaches can be hired by authors for their entire book-development project from initial idea to final manuscript draft.
 Or, if authors are having difficulty with various passages or some writing technique, they can hire a writing coach to help get clarity, build skill, and get encouragement.

 After the manuscript's first draft is complete, it would likely go to beta readers first and later to editors for pre-production review.

 What Is a Book Coach?

 Book coaching is a much more fuzzy service.
 Some book coaches are actually writing coaches.
 Others strictly help authors with non-writing book-publishing tasks such as production, design, and marketing.
 Some handle both the writing and non-writing sides of the equation.
 It’s important for you to determine what expertise you need and confirm that the book coach you’re considering can deliver.

 Non-writing book coaches function more like business coaches, treating your work as a marketable commodity.
 Your book manuscript must be complete by the time you start working with them.
 Their input can be especially helpful as you go through the editing process.
 Expect to get some “tough love” from them if they think your work could struggle with sales.
 Informing your editors of your book coach’s concerns can help them suggest appropriate edits to make it market-ready.